devalc/WEPP-Recipies/README.md

 # WEPP-Recipies

-This repository contains pre-processing and post-processing code snippets used for setting up and/or processing outputs obtained from WEPPCloud.
+This repository contains pre-processing and post-processing code snippets used for setting up and/or processing outputs obtained from WEPP/WEPPCloud.